timmdov/Travel-Add-on-System/README.md

 ### **1. Decorator Pattern**
 **Purpose**:
-- To dynamically add features (like "Extra Leg Room" or "Unlimited Beverages") to a ticket without modifying the base class.
+- Dynamically adds features (like "Extra Leg Room" or "Unlimited Beverages") to tickets and products without modifying the base class.
-- To avoid creating multiple subclasses for every combination of ticket upgrades.
-- To enable flexible and dynamic composition of features.

 ---

 ### **2. Factory Pattern**
 **Purpose**:
-- To simplify the creation of products like pizzas, coffees, and other lounge services.
+- Simplifies the creation of products (e.g., pizzas, coffees).
-- To centralize object creation logic, making the system extensible for new product types.
+- Centralizes object creation logic, making the system extensible.
-- To separate product instantiation from business logic.

 ---

 ### **3. Template Method Pattern**
 **Purpose**:
-- To standardize the workflow for ordering items (e.g., food, drinks, ticket upgrades).
+- Standardizes workflows for ordering items.
-- To ensure consistency in processes like "ask preferences → prepare → deliver → accept payment."
-- To allow specific steps of the workflow to be customized for different product types.
+- Used in `OrderProcess` for potential future workflows.

 ---

-### **4. Composite Pattern**
+### **4. Singleton Pattern**
 **Purpose**:
-- To allow grouping multiple products (e.g., meal packages with pizza, coffee, and dessert) as a single object.
-- To treat individual products and groups of products uniformly.
-- To simplify operations like calculating total price and providing descriptions for grouped items.

----

-### **5. Singleton Pattern**
-**Purpose**:
-- To ensure only one instance of the lounge system exists and provides a centralized interface for customers.
-- To manage global access to shared resources like order services and pricing calculations.
+- Ensures a single instance of `LoungeService` manages all operations.

 ---